Malaysia's scandal-hit PM faces ex-mentor, 92, in election - Journal du Cameroun

 The opposition was increasingly targeted as the campaign heated up, with police launching a probe into Mahathir for allegedly breaking a controversial new law against “fake news” after he claimed a plane he chartered was sabotaged.

-In an eve of election address, Najib promised tax exemptions for the young and more public holidays if his coalition wins.
-In a rival speech, Mahathir urged voters to dump a government that he says has “destroyed” the country.
+In an eve-of-election address, Najib promised tax exemptions for the young and more public holidays if his coalition wins while in a rival speech, Mahathir urged voters to dump a government that he says has “destroyed” Malaysia.

-Najib has countered Mahathir’s attacks by focusing on the ex-premier’s own authoritarian track record while in office.
+Najib has countered Mahathir’s attacks by focusing on the ex-leader’s own authoritarian track record while in office.

 Some 15 million voters have been registered to vote at the election and 222 parliamentary seats are being contested.